4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 always madvise [never]
 ```

-Note: You can also use script to modify the above configurations, refer [here](#configure-node-environment-optional)
+Note: You can also use the script to modify the above configurations, refer [here](#configure-node-environment-optional)

 ### Time and zone settings